josuez2006/bookbot/README.txt

-This is the first part of the project
+Bookbot is my first project